hoeyi/DataModel/README.md

 # Ichosys.DataModel #
-This library contains class and methods for supporting a model using data annotations to record metadata.
+This library contains classes and methods for applying metadata to objects, accessing metadata for presentation in user interfaces or for generating search expressions.

 * [Building Project](#building-prjoject)
 * [Public API](#api)